-CORPUS CHRISTI WRITERS 2019 will be available on November 6.
-Fifty-five authors will be featured.
+CORPUS CHRISTI WRITERS 2019 is now available.
+Fifty-five authors are featured.

 From a poem about the fabled chupacabra to visions of dystopian futures, this anthology showcases the diverse viewpoints of the people of South Texas.
 King Arthur makes an appearance.
 There’s a talking squirrel, a talking cat, and a wily possum.
 A rattlesnake is put on trial.
 If you’re a recently-widowed man, you’ll find cooking hints.
 Absentee dads and dysfunctional families meander through the selections.
 Occasionally, estranged lovers reconcile.
 If you like crime, you’ll find a hit man and a pot-smoking hippie, not to mention a detective working for a blue-skinned client.
 South Texas remains deeply religious, and several selections embody a traditional viewpoint.
 Other selections, decidedly secular, use religious imagery to express dissonance.